Posted: Mar 15, 2014 8:59 AM

 The topic could be part of the 2015 legislative session after House Speaker Joe Straus instructed lawmakers to study the issue.
 Straus asked for specific recommendations on state and federal action needed to permit a disposal or interim storage site in Texas.

-If built, the site in Loving County, population 84, would be the second radioactive waste operation in that part of Texas.
+If built, the site in Loving County, population 84, would be the second radioactive waste operation in the region.
 Dallas-based Waste Control Specialists operates a low-level radioactive waste disposal site in Andrews County, about 80 miles from Loving County's lone town of Mentone.
 Dallas is the nearest big city in Texas, 430 miles to the northeast.